drjoschua/nr-litteratur/USA-ASS.md

 They show that predefined tasks lead to more detected usability issues than working on own issues, at the same time as instructions by means of examples lead to more detected issues that using a conceptual definition as introduction.
 [__Power et al. (2011)__](#power-et-al-2011-remote-evaluation-of-wcag-20-techniques-by-web-users-with-visual-disabilities) propose a lightweight, flexible and remote methodology using a text website and questionnaires to assess implementation techniques for WCAG Success Criterion that they demonstrate on the Success Criterion 2.4.4.
 The results suggest that only an explanation in plain text within an anchor element fulfills the criterion almost 100% of the time, although other techniques can reach high compliance as well.
+[__Schnepp & Shiver (2011)__](#schnepp-shiver-2011-improving-deaf-accessibility-in-remote-usability-testing) show a platform that is more accessible for deaf people by presenting and recording all information in ASL without the need of written English.
 [__Bruun et al. (2009)__](#bruun-et-al-2009-let-your-users-do-the-testing-a-comparison-of-three-remote-asynchronous-usability-testing-methods) compared three remote asynchronous usability testing methods (user-reported critical incidents, forum-based online reporting and discussion, diary-based longitudinal user reporting) with conventional laboratory-based thinking aloud testing as benchmark.
 They found out that the remote methods found significantly less issues (with the diary performing at 50% for some of the issue types), at the same time as they require significantly less time.
 [__Power et al. (2009)__](#power-et-al-2009-a-framework-for-remote-user-evaluation-of-accessibility-and-usability-of-websites) define a framework containing requirements and architecture of an automated online tool to help with the design, deployment and analysis of evaluations with participants that have some sort of impairment.
 [__Petrie et al. (2006)__](#petrie-et-al-2006-remote-usability-evaluations-with-disabled-people) conducted two case studies (one formative, one summative) for asynchronous remote assessment methods and compared the results to local evaluation.
 Their results show that the quantitative data is highly comparable, at the same time as the amount and richness of the qualitative data is much lesser for the remote evaluation.
 They conclude that remote evaluation is highly appropriate for summative studies, whereas local evaluation should be used for formative studies.
+[__Mankoff et al. (2005)__](#mankoff-et-al-2005-is-your-web-page-accessible-a-comparative-study-of-methods-for-assessing-web-page-accessibility-for-the-blind) compare different accessibility methods for blind people including lab testing, guidelines, screen readers, automatic evaluation, and asynchronous remote user testing.
+They found strength and weaknesses for all methods.
+They showed that screen reader techniques could find 50 \% of issues, at the same time as asynchronous user testing was least effective.
 [__Brush et al. (2004)__](#brush-et-al-2004-a-comparison-of-synchronous-remote-and-local-usability-studies-for-an-expert-interface) compared results from a local and a synchronous remote usability study.
 The results suggest that the number of usability issues found including type and severity is comparable, at the same time as the qualitative experience may differ.
+[__McFadden et al. (2002)__](#mcfadden-et-al-2002-remote-usability-evaluation-overview-and-case-studies) describe opportunities of, list some (outdated) collaborative software for, define hardware necessities of, and discuss usability activities for remote evaluation.
+They conduct three studies where they compare local with remote evaluation and show that remote evaluation can be effective and produce comparable results to traditional approaches.
 [__Boren and Ramey (2000)__](#boren-and-ramey-2000-thinking-aloud-reconciling-theory-and-practice) introduce the concept of speech genre as theoretical basis for a thinking aloud protocol.
 They present a new framework for usability testing in which the evaluator: (1) sets the stage for a productive interaction, (2) elicits a verbal report that is undirected, undisturbed, and as constant as possible while still accounting for the social nature of speech, provides guidance on (3) interventions often required by problems and disturbances arising in usability testing, and (4) proactive interventions to retrieve more information from the participant.
+[__Castillo et al. (1998)__](#castillo-et-al-1998-remote-usability-evaluation-can-users-report-their-own-critical-incidents) introduce the user-reported critical incident method, an asynchronous usability evaluation for day-to-day task situations, in which user and evaluator are separated by space and time.

 ## Arrue Recondo et al. (2019) Inclusive Web Empirical Studies in Remote and In-Situ Settings: A User Evaluation of the RemoTest Platform